§ 163-278.13. Limitation on contributions.

 (d2) Any contribution, or portion thereof, made under subsection (d1) of this section that is not submitted for reimbursement in accordance with subsection (d1) of this section shall be treated as a contribution for purposes of this section.
 Any contribution, or portion thereof, made under subsection (d1) of this section that is not reimbursed in accordance with subsection (d1) of this section shall be treated as a contribution for purposes of this section.

-(e) This section shall not apply to any national, State, district or county executive committee of any political party.
+(e) This section shall not apply to any national, State, district or county executive committee of any political party or an affiliated party committee.
 For the purposes of this section only, the term "political party" means only those political parties officially recognized under G.S.
 163-96.

 (e1) No referendum committee which received any contribution from a corporation, labor union, insurance company, business entity, or professional association may make any contribution to another referendum committee, to a candidate or to a political committee.